Natural Sunburn Relief: Ingredients Your Skin Will Thank You For

 4. Coconut Oil

-You’re probably aware of its moisturizing properties which will of course reduce peeling, but coconut oil can also reduce itching, inflammation and has analgesic abilities.
+You’re probably aware of coconut oil’s moisturizing properties which will of course reduce peeling, but coconut oil can also reduce itching, inflammation and has analgesic abilities.
 Don’t apply it immediately, instead first apply a cool compress, and wait until the skin has cooled before rubbing plain, natural coconut oil over any burned areas.
+Many men who use Thayers Gentlemen’s Aftershave Balm can already speak to the soothing powers of coconut oil.

 5. Baking Soda